Cloudslab/iFogSim1/README.md

 ## How to run iFogSim ?

 * Create a Java project in Eclipse.
+  * Do not create a `module-info.java`.
 * Inside the project directory, initialize an empty Git repository with the following command
 ```
 git init